 I have been a research chemist, secondary school teacher, bank officer, Works Chemist in a factory, software developer and managed a virtual team scattered around the globe.
 I have been a life-long learner: in 2019 I completed a series of courses leading to an internationally recognised Service Management qualification.

 Failure has been a constant companion too: it means I have striven for ‘stretch goals’ rather than been complacent.
 It’s also made me more resilient to knocks that inevitably came along.
 I was in the school Cross Country team, but never in the first six over the line.
 I got a lower second bachelor’s degree, but still got postgraduate funding.
-I have three adult children I’m proud of, all with better grade first degrees than mine, but I can still tease them that my Master’s degree out-trumps theirs.
+I have three adult children I am proud of, all with better grade first degrees than mine, but I can still tease them that my Master’s degree out-trumps theirs.

-I’ve also had the last laugh at the teacher who told my parents “Robert is too slow to pass a stationary bus.”
+I have also had the last laugh at the teacher who told my parents “Robert is too slow to pass a stationary bus.”